miotto/treetagger-python/README.md

 treetagger-python
 =================

-A Python based wrapper for interacting with the Treetagger by Helmut Schmid.
+A Python module for interfacing with the Treetagger by Helmut Schmid.